liyue201/gostl/README.md

 ```
 ### <a name="skliplist">skliplist</a>
 Skliplist is a kind of data structure which can search quickly by exchanging space for time.
-Thread safety is supported.
+Goroutine safety is supported.

 ```go
 package main